ForsakenSystems/.github/content/lost-and-found/defa/misc.md

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System\EnableLinkedConnections
 ```

-# Remmina Not oennecting to Windows
+# Remmina Not Connecting to Windows
 - If `remmina` struggles to successfully connect to a Windows via `rdp`, this could have a lot of possible causes
 - Most of the time if the connection is stable etc., the problem might be caused by `tls` settings